-A remark can be added about the rescaling studied in Appendix C. The boost transforming R into R' is deduced, therefore implicitly identified by the direction of the new ct'time axis with respect to R. The new GRF and the new metric valid after insertion of the particle or the new GW are deduced from this ct' axis only, without the requirement of the details of the boost itself.
-Even the usual rescaling of the new time and space units can be done based on the ct' axis only.
+A remark can be added about the rescaling studied in Appendix C. The boost transforming R into R' is deduced and, therefore, implicitly identified by the direction of the new ct' time axis with respect to R. The new GRF and the new metric valid after the insertion of the particle or the new GW are deduced from this ct' axis only, without the need for the details of the boost itself.
+Even the usual rescaling of the new time and space units can be done based on the ct' axis alone.

-Appendix J. Uniformly moving particle: propagation of the deformation everywhere
+Appendix I. Uniformly Moving Particle: Propagation of the Deformation Everywhere

+Figure (1) will illustrate the events described in the present appendix.
 Let's argue the following.

-Assumption (j): The space-time local deformation described by the $b_C$ boost and generated by the P particle moving at thes speed of light in the x direction, generates also a GW which propagates at the speed of light along the directions which are perpendicular to x.
+Assumption (j): The space-time local deformation described by the b_C boost, generated by the particle P moving at the speed of light in the x direction, also generates a GW that propagates at the speed of light along the directions perpendicular to x.

 This is much more than an assumption.
-Indeed, the local deformation which generates this GW is described by this $b_C$ boost.
-Hence it is more than an assumption that this is exactly what is propagated by this GW.
-And if D is the name of the P straight line trajectory, then the H space point of D which is the closest to any given M point is such that MHis perpendicular to D. Therefore the propagation of the GW perpendicularly to D is more than an assumption.
+Indeed, the local deformation that generates this GW is described by the b_C boost.
+This is proven in Appendix F. Hence, it is more than an assumption that this is exactly what is propagated by this GW.
+If D represents the straight-line trajectory of P, then the point H on D, closest to any given point M, is such that MH is perpendicular to D. Therefore, the propagation of the GW perpendicularly to D is more than an assumption.

-Moreover, let's show in the present appendix that this is coherent with the fact that the envelope of the GW propagates globally at the $c/\sqrt{2}$ speed along the CM direction.
-This will be an added argument for the (j) assumption.
+Moreover, let's show in the present appendix that this is coherent with the fact that the envelope of the GW propagates globally at the speed $c/\sqrt{2}$ along the CM direction.
+This will be an additional argument for assumption (j).

-Let's start by studying the motion of the GW because this is the starting point as shown in Appendix I. The GW propagates at the speed of light, as stated by assumption (I) of paragraph 3.4.
-This propagation at the c speed is done along the directions which are perpendicular to the P trajectory, as stated by assumption (j) above.
-Therefore this propagation is done from C to N at the c speed.
-Let's study the $\Delta$ half line containing N and C' and starting in C' in the direction of N. The events of $\Delta$ at the $t_N$ time are the propagations of the events of the locations of P along the CC' segment.
-It means that $\Delta$ is the envelope of the GW along the (x, y) plane.
-It is noticed that this $\Delta$ envelope propagates along the CN direction at the $c/\sqrt{2}$ speed.
+Let's start by studying the motion of the GW because this is the starting point, as shown in Appendix H. The GW propagates at the speed of light, as stated by assumption (I) of paragraph 3.4.
+This propagation at speed c occurs along directions perpendicular to the P trajectory, as stated by assumption (j) above.
+Therefore, this propagation occurs from C to N at speed c.
+Let's study the Δ half-line containing N and C', starting at C' and going in the direction of N. The events along Δ at time t_N correspond to the propagation of events at the locations of P along the CC' segment.
+This means that Δ is the envelope of the GW along the (x,y) plane.
+It is noted that this Δ envelope propagates along the CN direction at speed $c/\sqrt{2}$.

-From that motion is deduced the new time axis, let's write it ct", following once again the casual link presented in Appendix I. This ct" time axis in M is located in the (ct, n)plane, where n is the axis supported by the CM direction.
-Because of the $c/\sqrt{2}$ motion of the GW, the equation of the trajectory of the GW along the n axis is the following.
+From this motion, the new time axis is deduced, let's call it ct'', starting the causal link presented in Appendix H. This ct'' time axis in M is located in the (ct,n) plane, where n is the axis aligned with the CM direction.
+Due to the $c/\sqrt{2}$ motion of the GW, the equation of the trajectory of the GW along the n axis is as follows.

-$$r = (c/\sqrt{2})t \tag{J.1}$$
+$$r = \frac{c}{\sqrt{2}}t\tag{I.1}$$

-In equation (J.1), r is the coordinate along the n direction starting from M, with respect to R. It can be written $ct = \sqrt{2}r$ .
-Therefore the $\beta$ angle between ct" and the (x, y) plane is given by the following equations.
+In equation (I.1), r is the coordinate along the n direction starting from M, with respect to R. It can be written as $ct = \sqrt{2}r$.
+Therefore, the angle β between ct'' and the (x,y) plane is given by the following equations.

-$$\tan(\beta) = \sqrt{2} \tag{J.2}$$
+$$\tan(\beta) = \sqrt{2} \tag{I.2}$$

-$$\cos(\beta) = \frac{1}{\sqrt{3}} \tag{J.3}$$
+$$\cos(\beta) = \frac{1}{\sqrt{3}} \tag{I.3}$$